awsdocs/aws-codedeploy-user-guide/doc_source/on-premises-instances-operations-view-details-multiple.md

 # Get information about multiple on\-premises instances<a name="on-premises-instances-operations-view-details-multiple"></a>

-You can get information about on\-premises instances by following the instructions in [View CodeDeploydeployment details ](deployments-view-details.md)\.
+You can get information about on\-premises instances by following the instructions in [View CodeDeploy deployment details ](deployments-view-details.md)\.
 You can use the AWS CLI or the CodeDeploy console to get more information about on\-premises instances\.

 **To get information about multiple on\-premises instances \(CLI\)**